Wednesday, 29th November 2017, Amnesty International Human Rights Action Centre, 25 New Inn Yard

 ILC-UK has been active for 16 years and have witnessed some significant change over this time.
 Yet progress has been far too slow and we are still talking about issues which should have been solved 10 years ago.

-Our third conference will seek to kick-start that transformation.
-It won’t be a run of the mill “ageing” conference.
-It will be different.
-We will challenge and energise you.
+Our third conference seeked to kick-start that transformation.
+It wasn't a run of the mill “ageing” conference.
+It was different.
+We challenged and energised delegates.
 We want the conference to lead to change.

 If we are to make the most of the opportunity of age we need to engage businesses and community leaders to act.